morpho-org/bundler3/README.md

 <img width="586" alt="bundler structure" src="https://github.com/user-attachments/assets/983b7e48-ba0c-4fda-a31b-e7c9cc212da4">

 The Bundler's entrypoint is `multicall(Call[] calldata bundle)`.
-A bundle is a sequence of calls, and each call specifies:
+A bundle is a sequence of calls where each call is specified by:
 - `to`, an address to call;
 - `data`, some calldata to pass to the call;
 - `value`, an amount of native currency to send along the call;